 We will take a 3D Xray aka a Cone Beam CBCT to determine if you will need bone grafting for implants.
 If you have enough bone, then you will not need grafting.
 In certain cases where bone has been lost, grafting may not be necessary, but grafting may improve your case.
 Here is where you can rely on the advice of Dr. Adams.
 It is also very important to identify important vital structures to avoid with implants such as nerves, arteries and sinuses.
 A CBCT allows Dr. Adams to see where everything is in your jaw, so he can properly plan your guided implant placement procedure and case.

 may be necessary to maintain gum health around implants and possibly to achieve a better cosmetic result.
 Gum grafting is especially necessary around front teeth and in areas where food can get trapped in between teeth.

 PRF with Implants- Platelet Rich Fibrin Accelerates healing of Implant Surgery and increased bone health and strength.

 PRF can improve success rates of implants and increase bone attachment to newly placed tooth implants.
-Implants done with PRF are in healthier and stronger bone.
+Implants done by dentists with PRF are in healthier and stronger bone.
 PRF stands for platelet rich fibrin.
-PRF implant surgery is derived from the patients own blood and is an invaluable treatment for the implant specialist.
+PRF implant surgery is derived from the patients own blood and is an invaluable treatment for dentists who do implants.
 We take a small blood sample and spin it in our centrifuge for 13 minutes at 2700 RPMs.

-PRF dental implant material is created without any additives or chemicals.
+PRF material is created without any additives or chemicals.
 It includes only patient white blood cells, platelets, stem cells, fibrin and bone growth factors such as bone morphogenic protein.